crates-dev/std-macro-extensions/readme.md

 - `ref_cell!`: Creates a `RefCell<T>`.
 - `vector_deque!`: Creates a `VecDeque<T>`.
 - `join_paths!`: Combines multiple paths into a single valid path, handling overlapping slashes.
+- `cin!`: Reads a line of input from the standard input.
+- `cin_parse!`: Parses input into a specified type.
+- `cout!`: Prints formatted output to the standard output.
+- `endl!`: Prints a newline character to the standard output.
+- `cout_endl!`: Prints formatted output followed by a newline character to the standard output.
+- `execute!`: Executes a function with the provided arguments.

 ## License